 Donald William Capper was born in Bakersfield, Califonia, United States of America during 1895. (no further details are known of why or when the family resided in the USA).
 The family are, however, back in the United Kingdom by 1901.
 The 1901 Census tells us that the family lived at ‘Ashgrove’, 18 Grosvenor Road, Wrexham, Denbighshire.
 The head of the family was William Newton Capper aged 39, who was an Auctioneer and Valuer.
 His wife Clara Fletcher Capper aged 38, and their 5 (five) children – Eric Hurst Capper aged 11, Doris Mary Capper aged 9, Enid Newton Capper aged 8 and Donald William Capper aged 6 years.
 Also living at the family home was Hannah Roberts aged 24 and Alice Roberts aged 23, who were employed there as General Servants.

 The 1911 Census tells us that the family were now living at ‘Homedean’, Wrexham.
 The head of the family William Newton Capper, aged 49 was an Auctioneer and Land Agent.
 His wife Clara Fletcher Capper aged 48 and four of their five children who were still living in the family home, namely, Eric Hurst Capper aged 21, a Bank Clerk.
-Doris Mary Capper aged 19, Enid Newton Capper aged 18 and Donald William Capper aged 16, who attended school.
+Doris Mary Capper aged 19, Enid Newton Capper aged 18 and Donald William Capper aged 16, who attended Grove Park School, Wrexham.
 A Sarah Corbett aged 22 was employed as a Domestic Servant.

 During September 1915 Donald enlisted as a soldier with 26th (Bankers) Battalion, Royal Fusiliers, a City of London Regiment.
 This Battalion was raised in London by the Lord Mayor for volunteers, who were mainly Bank Clerks and Accountants.